CISC4080/lab2/README.md

 ## Submit:
-Submit your util.cpp by going to the following autograder page:
+Submit your util.cpp by going to the following autograder page by March 8th, midnight (11:59pm).
-TBA.

 You have a total of 20 submissions opportunities, and 3 submissions on a particular day.
 There are two components for the grades: